pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_query..auth"></a>

 ### query~auth(req) ⇒ <code>string</code>
-Retreives Authorization Headers from Request, and Checks for Undefined.
+retrieves Authorization Headers from Request, and Checks for Undefined.

 **Kind**: inner method of [<code>query</code>](#module_query)
 **Returns**: <code>string</code> - Returning a valid Authorization Token, or '' if invalid/not found.